Jhgomez/redes2/Commands.md

 * Remember the interface between router to switch and switch to swith has to be a **trunk** connection while switch to computer has to be an **access** connection, this is only configured in switches

-* Next we configured sub-interfaces in router, first access the sub-interface `interface fastEthernet 0/0.1`.
+* **(IMPORTANT)** Next we configured sub-interfaces in router, first access the sub-interface `interface fastEthernet 0/0.1`.
 Second, we define the vlan we allow`encapsulation dot1Q [vlanID] [navitve](this keyboard is optional as opposed to vlanId)`.
 Third, we assign an ip address `ip address [ipAddress] [subnetmask]` and here note that the ip address has to be the same as the default gateway used in the computers inside the vlan we are routing here.
-This step was also done in the simple example

 In order to do static routing we need **routers with serial ports** for example a router of model **2621XM** and add the ports **NM-4A/s** and interconnect to other routers using this serial ports only using serial **DCE** cables.
 Each router will have a connection to a different network(192.168.1.0/24, 192.168.2.0/24, 192.168.3.0/24) using fastethernet ports that will be connected to a switch and those switches will then be connected either to other switches or in the example presented in class [Practica4RuteoEstatico](./Clase/Practica4RuteoEstatico.docx) they are connected to a computer using **Straight** cables between routers and switches and switches to computers.